nlesc-nano/Tutorials/docs/1_build_qd.rst

 The supercell therefore has an excess of 12 cations in the structure.
 Neutral charge can then be achieved by manually removing any charged atoms (cations in our specific case) from the surface of the inorganic core.

 The neutral charge requirement ensures that the QD is effectively stoichiometric, so that the band gap is clean and free of midgap states in principle.
-It is known that the removal of atoms on the corners and edges of the QD minimizes the distortion associated to the crystalline framework.
+It is known that it is energetically favorable to remove the excess ions from the corners and the edges of the nanocrystal.
 Those atoms (Cs in our specific case) should then be deleted one by one until the charge of the supercell has been balanced.
 If possible, the removal of the atoms should be done in a symmetrical fashion (e.g. opposite corners, atoms at the same "coordinate" of the edge).
 In our case we need to remove 12 atoms, so we removed 8 from the corners of the supercell "cube" and 4 from the edges.
 Once the core is neutral we are ready to save and export the resulting cartesian coordinates of the atoms in the supercell to an .xyz file.

 Using dummies